danwing/metadata/draft-rw-flow-metadata.md

 ## Reliable/Unreliable

-Reliable bit indicates if the packet is reliably transmitted by the host.
+Reliable bit indicates if a packet that carries that bit is reliably transmitted by the host.
 Packets are marked as 'unreliable' or 'reliable':

-* Reliable packets are re-transmitted by the transport (e.g., TCP or {{QUIC}}) or re-transmitted by the appplication (e.g., {{RELIABLE-RTP}}, NTP).
+* Reliable packets are re-transmitted by the underlying transport (e.g., TCP {{?RFC9293}} or {{QUIC}}) or re-transmitted by the appplication (e.g., {{RELIABLE-RTP}}, NTP).
 * Unreliable packets are not re-transmitted by the transport (e.g., UDP, {{RTP}}, {{LOSSY-QUIC}}) and also not re-transmitted by the application (e.g., {{RTP}}).

-Packets marked reliable, if delayed excessively or dropped outright, will be re-transmitted by the sender application, appearing on the network again.
-Thus, delaying or discarding such packets does not reduce the amount of transmitted data, it only defers when it appears on the network.
+Packets marked reliable, if delayed excessively or dropped outright, will be re-transmitted (up to a maximum retries) by the sender application, appearing on the network again.
+Thus, delaying or discarding such packets does not reduce the amount of transmitted data in a network; it only defers when it appears on the network.

-This is specified in the MSB of metadata bits and is of 1 bit length.
+The reliability indication is specified in the MSB of metadata bits and is of 1-bit length.
 Reliable/Unreliable belongs to Application Metadata.

 ### Network Treatment